Concentration of Cumulative Reward in Markov Decision Processes: Main Results for the Average Reward Setup

 \end{enumerate} \end{corollary} The proof is presented in App.~\ref{app:pf_finite_return_meta}.

-\begin{corollary} If $\mathcal{M}$ is communicating or weakly communicating, then for any optimal policy $\pi^{*} \in \Pi^{*}$, the cumulative reward $R^{\pi^{*}}_{T}(\omega)$ satisfies the non-asymptotic concentration rates in \eqref{eq:policy_indp_1}--\eqref{eq:policy_indp_2}, where in the LHS, $J^{\pi}$ is replaced with $J^{*}$. \end{corollary} The proof is presented in App.~\ref{sec:pf_cor_com_optimal}.
-In the Corollary~\ref{cor:finite_return_meta}, the dependence of upper-bounds on the parameters of $\mathcal{M}$ are reflected through $DR_{\max}$.
-This implies that if the diameter of $\mathcal{M}$ or maximum reward $R_{\max}$ increases, these upper-bounds loosen with a linear rate.
+\begin{corollary} If $\mathcal{M}$ is communicating or weakly communicating, then for any optimal policy $\pi^{*} \in \Pi^{*}$, the cumulative reward $R^{\pi^{*}}_{T}(\omega)$ satisfies the non-asymptotic concentration rates in \eqref{eq:policy_indp_1}--\eqref{eq:policy_indp_2}, where in the LHS, $J^{\pi}$ is replaced with $J^{*}$ and in the RHS, $D^{\pi}$ is replaced with $D$. \end{corollary} The proof is presented in App.~\ref{sec:pf_cor_com_optimal}.

+In the Corollary~\ref{cor:finite_return_meta}, the dependence of upper-bounds on the parameters of $\mathcal{M}$ are reflected through $D^{\pi}R_{\max}$.
+This implies that if the diameter of the policy $D^{\pi}$ or maximum reward $R_{\max}$ increases, these upper-bounds loosen with a linear rate.

+\begin{remark} The upper-bounds derived in Corollary~\ref{cor:finite_return_meta} depend on the diameter of the policy $D^{\pi}$ and are therefore policy-dependent.
+If $\mathcal{M}$ is communicating or weakly communicating, by Lemma~\ref{lem:inequalities}, Part 2, we can replace the diameter of the policy $D^{\pi}$ with the worst case diameter $D_{w}$ to get policy-independent upper-bounds.
+For brevity, we omit this result. \end{remark}